Landmark Digital Personal Data Protection Act Passes in India

 • “Consent manager”: an organization registered with the Data Protection Board.
 The Board is required to provide a centralized platform to allow individuals to manage, review, and retract their data as they wish.

-India Privacy Law: Highlights
+India Data Protection Law: Highlights

 The Digital Personal Data Protection Act echoes the GDPR and other established privacy laws in its legal requirements.
 Highlights include: